RubyCloud225/Learning_QuantumML/README.md

 # Learning_QuantumML
-# 🧠 Quantum Teleportation in Q#
+# Quantum Teleportation in Q#
 **Learn Quantum Computing by Building a Real Quantum Teleportation Protocol**

 ---

-## 📘 Overview
+## Overview

-This open-source project demonstrates one of the most iconic and foundational protocols in quantum computing: **Quantum Teleportation**.
+This open-source project is a public portfolio for learning the foundational protocols in quantum computing: **Quantum Teleportation**.

-Using Microsoft's [Quantum Development Kit (QDK)](https://learn.microsoft.com/en-us/azure/quantum/), this educational project walks you through the mechanics of:
+Using Microsoft's [Quantum Development Kit (QDK)](https://learn.microsoft.com/en-us/azure/quantum/), I am looking at the the mechanics of:

 - Creating **Bell states** (entangled qubits)
 - Applying **quantum gates** (like `H`, `CNOT`, `X`, and `Z`)